Something is happening in Tombstone. I wrote a book about it.

 Tombstone has a sign at the edge of town that says TOMBSTONE: A GREAT PLACE TO LIVE! and has said this since 1987.
 The exclamation mark was not in the original brief.
 The artist added it free of charge.
 Nobody has ever asked why.

 The sign is technically accurate.
 Tombstone is a fine place to live.
 The schools are decent.
 The crime rate is low.
 It has good luck, a persistent, unremarkable kind that nobody notices because it has always been there.
-Like those green lights at the right moment.
+Green lights at the right moment.
 The thing you were worried about not being as bad as you feared.

 Three stories of dark Victorian brick, est. 1887.
 DEDICATED TO THE PRESERVATION OF WHAT WAS, says the carved lintel above the door.
 The front steps are granite, worn smooth at the center from a century of visitors arriving at a particular angle, at a particular pace, that has not varied in a hundred and thirty years.